Introduction¶

 FEPX is a finite element software package for polycrystal plasticity.
 It is well-suited to model the global and local mechanical behavior of large polycrystalline solids as aggregates of grains as well as associated microstructural evolution through a highly scalable parallel framework.
-Each grain is discretized by finite elements whose local behavior corresponds accordingly to the local behavior of a sub-volume of a crystal.
-These behaviors include:
+Each grain is discretized by finite elements which have a crystal behavior.
+This includes:

 Nonlinear kinematics capable of resolving large (or finite) strains and large rotations,